princeKazma/vehiclesAPI/README.md

 - URI: /vehicles/{id}
   Description: This methods receives an ID of vehicle from the URI, as well as a Vehicle Object through RequestBody, to update properties on an existing Vehicle with the ID given.
-If there is no Vehicle with a matching ID, an Exception, and a 404, will be returned in a ResponseEntity.
+If there is no Vehicle with a matching ID, a new Vehicle would be created based on its type property.
   · Request example:
   {
     "make": "Ford",